Aaron Judge: ‘We came up short’

 Judge robbed Houston’s Yuli Gurriel of a potential home run with a leaping catch at the rightfield wall in the second inning.
 It was a spectacular catch and kept the game scoreless.

-But Judge went 0-for-4 with a strikeout as the Yankees were three-hit in their season-ending 4-0 loss on Saturday night at Minute Maid Park.
+But Judge went 0-for-4 with a strikeout as the Yankees were held to three hits in their season-ending 4-0 loss Saturday night at Minute Maid Park.
 The Astros are going to the World Series, not the Yankees, and that doesn’t sit well with Judge.

-“We didn’t win the World Series,” the probable AL Rookie of the Year said.
+“We didn’t win the World Series,” he said.
 “How are we satisfied with that?
 That’s what we want.
 That’s why we work, that’s why we train, that’s why we do everything in the offseason, the cage work.
 Everything is to get an opportunity to win a World Series.
 We came up short.”

 Judge finished his first postseason with a .188 average, but he was third on the team in on-base plus slugging percentage (OPS) at .816.
 Judge hit four home runs, had 11 RBIs and struck out 27 times in 48 at-bats.

 “I think his future is extremely bright,” manager Joe Girardi said.
 “I think he had an unbelievable season.
-I don’t think I would have predicted that he would be an MVP candidate, from what we saw last year.
-I knew the heart was there.
-I knew that he had a great head on his shoulders.
-I knew the work ethic was there.
-I knew the talent was there.
-But that’s a lot to ask from a rookie to be an MVP type of candidate.
+I don’t think I would have predicted that he would be an MVP candidate . . .
+That’s a lot to ask from a rookie to be an MVP type of candidate.
 I think the sky’s the limit for this kid.
 And again, he’s a natural-born leader.
 And that doesn’t happen at an age where he’s at, where people look to him, and it’s already happening.”

 Judge will next be heard from when awards are announced in November.
-It’ll be a chance to reflect on his personal season — something he wasn’t ready to do on Saturday night because he was still thinking about the group who came up a game short of the World Series.
+It’ll be a chance to reflect on his personal season, something he wasn’t ready to do Saturday night because he was still thinking about the group who came up a win short of the World Series.

 “It was fun,” Judge said.
 “It was fun coming to the ballpark and competing with these guys.
 If we were down, if we were up, it didn’t matter.
 We were always having fun.
 It was a joy.”